bencbartlett/bencbartlett.github.io/_projects/fusion.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/fusion_reactor/magnet.JPG" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/fusion_reactor/magnet.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}
     </div>
 </div>
 <div class="caption">
-    You can also apply a magnet to the outside of the chamber to pull the charged plasma toward the edge.
+    You can also use a magnet on the outside of the chamber to pull the charged plasma toward the edge.
 </div>